aerospike/aerospike-loader/README.md

 #Aerospike Loader
 Aerospike Loader is a tool to load formatted data in a file into aerospike server.
 This tool can load any third-party data in standard format like CSV Into aerospike server.

-##How to run
+##Build
+The code can be built with Maven.

+	mvn clean install

+##Dependencies
+* Aerospike Java client 3.0.22
+* Apache commons cli 1.2
+* Log4j 1.2.14
+* Junit 4.4
+* Json-simple 1.1.1

+##Usage
+The packaged Jar can be run with the following:
-	java -jar aerospike-bulk-import-version options filename(s)
+	java -jar aerospike-load-<version>.jar options filename(s)

 ###The options are: